 Student plagiarism is where a student is submitting plagiarized work for academic credit.
-Academic plagiarism is where an academic uses plagiarized materials for professional primarily development, by submitting plagiarized papers to conferences or journals.
+Academic plagiarism is where an academic uses materials for plagiarized professional development, primarily by submitting plagiarized papers to conferences or journals.
 Professional plagiarism, such as copying a report from a competitor, refers to plagiarism within the workplace.
 Academic plagiarism could be considered as one example of professional plagiarism.